cdapio/cdap/docs/developer-guide/source/advanced.rst

     }
   }

-No separate action of deploying the dataset type is needed in this case: Continuuity Reactor will do it under the covers using the class of ``UniqueCountTable`` passed in ``createDataSet`` method.
+As with the previous example, deploy the custom Dataset packaged into a jar.
+No separate action of deploying the Dataset type is needed in this case: Continuuity Reactor will do it "under the covers" using the class of ``UniqueCountTable`` passed in the ``createDataSet`` method.

 Application components can access it via ``@UseDataSet``::